 9. Curly Fade

-For curly or natural-textured gals, a curly high-top fade, or a short cut that confines curls to the top of the head, is a light-wearing option that’s great for all occasions.
+For curly or natural-textured gals, a curly high-top fade, or a short cut that confines curls to the top of the head, is a cool hairstyles for short hair that’s great for all occasions.
 This classic look is especially fetching on ladies with thinner jawlines, and gives good contrast to women with soft facial features.
 Ask your stylist for a look that tapers towards the neck so it’s more manageable, and style this look with some leave-in conditioner, or a curl serum like Dove Absolute Curls Supreme Crème Serum.

 Want to learn how to spiff up your trendy short haircuts?
 Good news: Almost anyone can pull off a trendy, directional look with the proper styling tricks and tools.
 Here’s a simple and easy way to style your favorite short edgy haircuts at home.
 Read on for an easy-to-follow guide: